Presidential system: Limited mechanisms of removal

 Unlike in parliamentary systems, the legislature does not have the power to recall a president under the presidential system.
 However, presidential systems may have methods to remove presidents under extraordinary circumstances, such as a president committing a crime or becoming incapacitated.
 In some countries, presidents are subject to term limits.

 The inability to remove a president early is also the subject of criticism.
 Even if a president is "proved to be inefficient, even if he becomes unpopular, even if his policy is unacceptable to the majority of his countrymen, he and his methods must be endured until the moment comes for a new election".

-The consistency of a presidency may be seen as beneficial during times of crisis.
-When in a time of crisis, countries may be better off being led by a president with a fixed term than rotating premierships.
-Some critics, however, argue that the presidential system is weaker because it does not allow a transfer of power in the event of an emergency.
+Some critics argue that the presidential system is weaker because it does not allow a transfer of power in the event of an emergency.
 Walter Bagehot argues that the ideal ruler in times of calm is different from the ideal ruler in times of crisis, criticizing the presidential system for having no mechanism to make such a change.